Aziz-AXG/drink-menu-frontend/README.md

-# This is Drink menu backend frontend build using React.js,
+# This is Drink menu frontend build using React.js,

 ## technology used